bitrise-steplib/steps-git-clone/README.md

-# Bitrise
+# Git clone step

-## Git-clone

-Clones a specified git repository to the desired local path
+Clones a specified git repository to the desired local path.

-This Step is part of the [Open StepLib](http://www.steplib.com/), you can find its StepLib page [here](http://www.steplib.com/step/git-clone)

-# Inputs
-See step.yml

-# How-Tos
-- how to convert a file into Base64 on OSX: http://superuser.com/a/120815

-# Best Practices
-- add a new "bot" user to the repository you want to clone -- and use this "bot" user's SSH key (or username&password, but SSH is preferred), _don't_ use your own, especially don't use your own username&password!
+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.

+*Check the `bitrise.yml` file for required inputs which have to be added to your `.bitrise.secrets.yml` file!*